sp1icer/sp1icer.github.io/_posts/2020-08-13-using-vagrant-for-fun-and-profit.md

 That screen shows you what Vagrantfile you should use with the box.
 Navigate to `/vagrant/ubuntu_vc`.
 You can either copy and paste it into a Vagrantfile, or you can run `vagrant init hashicorp/trusty64`.
 Once you do that, you'll have a shiny new Vagrantfile in the current directory and can just type `vagrant up` - the box will automagically be created!
 Simple, short, and sweet - our favorite.
 We'll get to customizing the Vagrantfile in a few sections, so kick back for now.

 ![vagrant init, super easy!](../assets/images/vagrant-for-fun/vagrant-init-hashicorp.png)

+It's also worth noting that every time you add in a new box from Vagrant Cloud, your machine saves it locally on disk under `$HOME/.vagrant.d/` - so be careful if you have space limitations.
+Some VMs may not need *much* space, but they definitely add up!

 ### $A BOX MADE FOR OUR OWN SPECIAL IMAGE